Social and economic impact studies of gambling in Tasmania

 Meetings with stakeholders

 Two separate rounds of telephone interviews of the Tasmanian community were undertaken toward the end of 2013.
-The first of these focused on the prevalence of gambling and problem gambling in Tasmania, while the second focussed on harm minimisation measures and was part of a longitudinal study.
-The longitudinal study is surveying the same community members three times with the first contact made in 2011 and the final contact to be made in late 2014.
+The first of these focused on the prevalence of gambling and problem gambling in Tasmania, while the second focussed on harm minimisation measures and was part of a longitudinal survey.
+This survey involved respondents who participated in the 2011 study, who will be interviewed again in November 2014.

 Second impact study – released March 2012